From “Cherry Queens” to Caring Queens

 Description

-A Day in the Life As a Medical Assistant/LPN, you will complete clinical and administrative tasks within the clinic.
-You will work alongside the provider to make sure our patients are taken care of, a
+A Day in the Life As a Medical Assistant, you will complete clinical and administrative tasks within the clinic.
+You will work alongside the provider to make sure our patients are taken care of, and t

 Reference